spautz/changesets-changelog-format/packages/changesets-format-with-issue-links/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in changesets-format-with-git-links!
+Thanks for your interest in changesets-format-with-issue-links!
 You are very welcome to contribute.

-By contributing to changesets-format-with-git-links, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to changesets-format-with-issue-links, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Reporting Bugs and Asking Questions